Candidate & Committee Services

 Registration Form

-You must register a new authorized committee with the New York State Board of Elections (NYSBOE).
-You may not utilize an existing committee for the same covered office from a past election cycle.
-Use the PCF- 21 Type 1P Committee Registration Form to indicate you are interested in participating in the Public Campaign Finance Program (PCFP).
+You must register an authorized committee with the New York State Board of Elections (NYSBOE).
+To do so, please submit the PCF- 21 Type 1P Committee Registration Form to indicate you are interested in participating in the Public Campaign Finance Program (PCFP).
 You will have to indicate your committee’s name, treasurer, and bank information on the form at the time it is filed.
 After you submit your registration form to NYSBOE, you will receive a Filer ID.
 This information is specific to your committee.

-You should not start raising or spending any money until a new authorized committee is registered with NYSBOE.
-Any money raised with a non-PCF committee will not be eligible for match and will not count towards the eligibility thresholds.
+You should not start raising or spending any money until an authorized committee is registered with NYSBOE.

 Successful Registration